Lancetnik/Propan/docs/docs/en/getting_started/7_testing.md

 **Propan** allows you to modify the behavior of your broker so that it passes messages "in memory" without requiring you to discover external dependencies.

-Let's image we have an application like so:
+Let's imagine we have an application like so:

 {% import 'getting_started/test/1.md' as includes with context %}
 {{ includes }}